acmbpdc/Truffle/CONTRIBUTING.md

 *  The more the better.
 *  Questions help identify where the guide needs to be improved.

-## Issues and PRs

-If you have suggestions for how Stale could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
-If you have questions, too, we'd love to hear them.

-We'd also love PRs.
-If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
-Look at the links below if you're not sure how to open a PR.

 ## Note
 By contributing to this project, you agree to the terms listed in the [LICENSE](https://github.com/aibits-dxb/Truffle/blob/main/LICENSE)